-New Community Areas are identified on Schedule 1.
+▲ Figure 4 Community Areas New Community Areas are identified on Schedule 1.
 Consistent with the York Region Official Plan, these areas will be compact, vibrant, inclusive and diverse.
 They will be planned as complete communities, with a mix of uses and densities that meet the minimum requirements set out in the Growth Plan and York Region Official Plan.

 They will have the infrastructure to support and encourage walking, cycling and transit use.
 These New Community Areas will prioritize people, sustainability and liveability, and will be developed with high-quality urban design.

 - 2.2.3.1.
 That Community Areas will provide most of the City's low-rise housing stock, as well as local-serving commercial uses and community facilities such as schools, parks, community centres and libraries.
 They will function as complete communities and encourage walking, cycling and transit use. - 2.2.3.2.
 That Community Areas are considered stable areas and therefore Community Areas with existing development are not intended to experience significant physical change.
 New development that respects and reinforces the existing scale, height, massing, lot pattern, building type, character, form and planned function of the immediate local area is permitted, as set out in the policies in Chapter 9 of this Plan. - 2.2.3.3.
 That limited intensification may be permitted in Community Areas as per the land use designations on Schedule 13 and in accordance with the policies of Chapter 9 of this Plan.
 The proposed development must be sensitive to and compatible with the character, form and planned function of the surrounding context. - 2.2.3.4.
 That development immediately adjacent to Community Areas shall ensure appropriate transition in scale, intensity, and use, and shall mitigate adverse noise and traffic impacts. - 2.2.3.5.
-That the provision of local transit service to and through Community Areas is a priority where such service does not yet exist, and the enhancement and improvement of local transit is a priority where it does exist consistent with York Region's transit service planning process and with approved YRT service standards and guidelines. - 2.2.3.6.
-That new communities are subject to a Secondary Plan process as set out in policy 9.2.2.14 and consistent with the requirements for new communities within the York Region Official Plan. - 2.2.3.7.
-That greenfield lands within Community Areas should be developed to help achieve the average minimum density of 50 residents and jobs per hectare combined as required in policy 2.1.3.2.d.
-Where appropriate, zoning permissions and plans of subdivision should be reexamined to determine if this target can be met and new development should be consistent with the requirements for new communities in the York Region Official Plan. - 2.2.3.8.
+That the provision of local transit service to and through Community Areas is a priority where such service does not yet exist, and the enhancement and improvement of local transit is a priority where it does exist. - 2.2.3.6.
+That new communities are subject to a Secondary Plan process as set out in policy9.2.2.13 and consistent with the requirements for new communities within theYork Region Official Plan.

+2.2.3.7.
 That the lands fronting on Huntington Road, between the rail line to the west and the Huntington Road Community to the immediate east are recognized as an area for future residential development as an extension of the Huntington Road Community with the aim of establishing a more complete community.
 This extension will require an Official Plan amendment in the future.